alco-company/mortimer-bellis/WORKLOG.md

 - check all icon files - for PWA and all
 - check all icon files - for PWA and all - second shot
+- check all icon files - for PWA and all - third shot

 ### 20/2/2025